 Health care, manufacturing and information technology are three of the top industries in Nevada, according to the Nevada Governor's Office of Economic Development.
-These sectors are some of the most common landing spots for graduates of campus-based and online trade schools in Nevada, and the jobs they offer can provide the kind of career stability that's hard to achieve with just a high school diploma.
+These sectors are some of the most common landing spots for graduates of trade schools in Nevada, and the jobs they offer can provide the kind of career stability that's hard to achieve with just a high school diploma.

 The benefits of training at career and technical schools in Nevada may be even greater in certain cities and metro areas.
 If you're hoping to go into carpentry, plumbing or construction management, for example, Henderson offers one of the fastest-growing residential markets in the country.
 Medical sonographers earn the state's highest average wages in the area around Reno — about $10,000 more per year than the statewide average.